MicrosoftDX/nether/src/cloud/functions/leaderboards/top-n/README.md

 ### 1. Understanding the architecture

 This scenario uses a very simple architecture in order to achieve the required outcome.
-The game will communicate with a custom REST API, hosted as a set of "Functions" in Azure.
-Those functions will then reach down to "Cosmos DB" in order to save or retrieve the required data.
+The game will communicate with a custom REST API, hosted as a set of "Functions" in Azure that in turn will connect to Cosmos DB for storing and querying of data.

-#### Architecture Diagram

-Game communicates
 ![Architecture Diagram](../../../architectures/game-function-cosmos.png "Game-> Functions-> CosmosDB")

+This architecture works both for small scale workloads and for big workloads since both Azure Functions and Azure Cosmos DB are cloud services designed with scale in mind.

+Now, let's move on to deploying these services on Azure.

 ### 2. Deploy Required Services on Microsoft Azure